 Q: What is SamplerBox, and why this project?

-A: SamplerBox is an electronic musical instrument.
+A: SamplerBox is an electronic musical instrument, a DIY sampler.
 Drop audio samples onto it, hook up a MIDI keyboard, and you'll be able to play with realistic piano, organ, drums, etc. sounds!

 As strange as it may sound, if you wanted to add great piano sound to your MIDI keyboard or synthesizer, there was previously no hardware solution except using a computer (ok it works, but sometimes you don't feel like using a computer to do music) or buying an expensive sampler / expander.
 Now SamplerBox provides a sub-99€ solution!